niharhEAVR/Cohort-3.0-DevOPs/README.md

 1. `After the completetion of the Webdev` I have to came back on the 08_class for deeply understand the internal concept of ci/cd and github actions and docker-compose with dockerfile

-2. This is load balancer root class and root scalling also so revise this `09_class` properly it will help to understand how load balancer & scaling works
+2. This is load balancer's, root class and root scalling also so revise this `09_class` properly it will help to understand how load balancer & scaling works